laravel-streams/streams-ui/docs/configuration.md

 ### Routes File

-The `app/Providers/RouteServiceProvider.php` file typically uses the `api` middleware group when loading the `routes/api.php` file.
-By default this file is compatible with this package and routes defined there will be properly prefixed and grouped.
+You can use the the `routes/cp.php` file to define additional routes for the control panel.
+Routes defined there will be automatically prefixed and grouped.

-If you configure a non-standard middleware group to use, you will have to adjust all the above files accordingly.